MAVERICK'S STORY

 We made the appointment.
 February 21st was the day.
 We were excited and nervous as the day grew closer.
 The night before he went in, we made the decision that no matter how long Maverick had left, he was going to spend it with the family he grew to know and love as his own.
 We decided his forever home was with us.
 Marleigh officially had a brother.

 That morning was exciting for Maverick.
 He loves car rides!
 We got to the vet, and his good friend, and first foster was there to see him!!
 It was awesome!
-We had a room at the vet's office and everyone was camped out with blankets, lovin on him and giving him SO MUCH ATTENTION!
+We had a room at the vet's office and everyone was camped out with blankets, loving on him and giving him SO MUCH ATTENTION!
 We tried to hide our worry from him.
 It was very hard.
 Maverick is super smart and he really had a hold of our hearts, as well as so many that had never even met him.
 So many doubts ran through my head that I almost changed my mind, but we knew that he was a fighter with a reason to fight, and this was his only chance of living a long(er) life, filled with all the love he deserves.

 It was time.
 We were called out of our private room, just myself and Maverick.
 They were wonderful and allowed me in there to help keep him calm.
 We muzzled him as a precaution because the injection is a painful one and dogs must stay completely still while the medication is being administered so that it is done so correctly.
 Maverick took it like a champ.
 I was so proud of him, but that turned back to worry almost instantly as I knew that there was no turning back at this point.
 All we could do is wait, hope and believe in him.